Scaftworth: Toponymy

+Heritage

 The wider area contains a wealth of archaeology, with various artefacts being found, likely relating to local Roman occupation.
 By the time of the Domesday Book, the landowner was the Archbishop of York.
 By the 18th century he was still getting quit rent on these lands, from Richard Acklom who was by then the main landowner and Lord of the Manor.
 There were other small holdings for Bawtry chapel on lease to the Duke of Newcastle, and for the Vicar of Everton parish.
 It was associated as being a township of the neighbouring Everton parish.
 The common land was enclosed in 1772–3.

 The A631 road follows the route of an old Roman road.
-The village was bypassed by an 0.3 mile extension in 1937.Bawtry Road Bridge was built in 1810 and widened in 1940.
+The village was bypassed by an 0.3 mile extension in 1937.
+Bawtry Road Bridge was built in 1810 and widened in 1940.
 This is the present boundary of the parish and Nottinghamshire, with Bawtry and South Yorkshire.

 Bawtry railway viaduct was previously within Scaftworth parish until the parish/county boundaries were moved further inward in 1991 to follow the changed river alignment over the railway cut.
 This cut was built by the Great Northern Railway in 1849 to allow continued river navigation, and the railway presently is used for the East Coast Main Line (Kings Cross to Edinburgh).
 Train speeds are restricted to 115 mph across the viaduct because of the boggy ground alongside the river.